dpjn316/midi-station/set-up.md

 ## To create deamon on linux
 - Go to `/etc/systemd/system`
-- Create a file `vim auto-connect-midi-interface.service` with this content:
+- Create a file `vim auto-connect-midi-interface.service` with this content or copy the `etc/systemd/system/auto-connect-midi-interface.service` to `/etc/systemd/system`

 ```
 [Unit]